kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 - **crypto** support.
 - **webcrypto** library support if targeting `web`.

-If you're just getting started with Lit, we recommend taking a look at our [Starter Guides](https://github.com/LIT-Protocol/developer-guides-code/tree/master/starter-guides).
-These guides provide an envionment containing the necessary packages to get started with Lit.
+If you're just getting started with Lit or development in general, we recommend taking a look at our [Starter Guides](https://github.com/LIT-Protocol/developer-guides-code/tree/master/starter-guides).
+These guides provide an environment for getting started with the Lit SDK.

 For Lit Actions specifically, you'll also be needing these packages: